-Cerrell is seeking applicants for its spring internship program.
+Cerrell is seeking applicants for its summer 2021 internship program.
 We are looking for candidates with communications, public relations, political and/or government work experience.
 We require a commitment of at least two full days (three full work days preferred) per week, 9:00 a.m. to 6:00 p.m.
-Due to COVID-19, the program will be primarily remote but may shift to in-person as the term goes on, commencing in June and concluding in May.
+Due to COVID-19, the program will be primarily remote but may shift to in-person as the term goes on, commencing in June and concluding in August.

 Qualified applicants must possess strong writing and time management skills.
 They must be self-motivated and adept at building relationships with teammates and clients.
 Campaign experience and Spanish language skills are a plus.

 To apply, please email a resume, and writing sample (at most 2- 3 pages, for longer papers, please submit the first 3 pages) to [email protected].
 The deadline to apply is Friday, April 23, 2021, or as positions are available.
 Please note that this is a rolling application and we will not look at any applications submitted after the final date.